IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The standard has further evolved into a format called Croissant.
 For details, see :ref:`schema.org-head` in the Admin Guide.

+The ``schema.org`` format changed after Dataverse 6.4 as well.
+Previously its content type was "application/json" but now it is "application/ld+json".
 List Files in a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~